 Ukhaatolgoi Formation description.–The Ukhaatolgoi Fm is composed of siliciclastic rocks ranging from tuffaceous siltstone to massive subangular boulder conglomerate.
-Coarse-grained, immature green arkosic wacke is the dominant lithology, with rare granule-to-pebble lithic clasts, angular quartz and plagioclase grains, and carbonate fragments in a green siltstone matrix (Fig 6A).
+Coarse-grained, immature green arkosic wacke is the dominant lithology, with rare granule-to-pebble lithic clasts, angular quartz and plagioclase grains, and carbonate fragments in a green siltstone matrix (fig. 6A).
 The contact between the uppermost Erkhelnuur Fm and basal Ukhaatolgoi Fm is rarely exposed, but appears to be a gradational conformable contact: grainstone beds of the uppermost Upper Mb of the Erkhelnuur Fm incorporate increasing siliciclastic material up-section before being drowned out by massive arkosic wacke, intermittently punctuated by siltstone and gravel lag deposits.
 Elsewhere, the lower Ukhaatolgoi Fm includes maroon and green siltstone with minor lags of granule-to-pebble conglomerate.
-The siltstone is typically overlain by several meters of immature grit and gravel, which grade into cobble conglomerate.
+The siltstone is typically overlain by several meters of arkosic, angular grit and gravel, which grade into cobble conglomerate.
 Up-section, green graywacke is interbedded with siliceous siltstone and mudstone and 10 m packages of massive, polyclastic boulder conglomerate.

 Ukhaatolgoi Formation interpretation.–The accumulation of a thick package of poorly-sorted, immature sandstone, interspersed with coarser lithofacies, reflects the influx of terrigenous material onto a marine, carbonate ramp environment.
 Though the Ukhaatolgoi Fm includes siliciclastic facies with a range of grain sizes, the dominantly massive and graded bedding observed across all Ukhaatolgoi lithologies suggests that gravity flows, rather than fluvial or fluvio-deltaic processes, were the dominant depositional mechanism during Ukhaatolgoi deposition.
-Beds within the Ukhaatolgoi Fm likely reflect repetitive failures in the stability of terrigenous material accumulating on what had previously been a carbonate-dominated platform, resulting in extensive siliciclastic gravity flow deposition.
+Stacked massive and graded beds within the Ukhaatolgoi Fm likely reflect repetitive failures in the stability of terrigenous material accumulating on the margin of what had previously been a carbonate-dominated platform, resulting in extensive siliciclastic gravity flow deposition.

 4.2 Structure

-The greater Khuvsgul map area can be subdivided into three structurally-distinguishable map areas (Fig. 1C): (i) a fold-thrust belt, largely composed of Khuvsgul Group rocks, that makes up most of the Khoridol-Saridag Range (fig. 3); (ii) a region north of Arcai Gol dominated by Sarkhoi Group outcrop, but including exposures of both Khuvsgul Group strata and pre-Sarkhoi gneissic basement (fig. SI2); and (iii) the Darkhat Valley, which includes limited exposures of the Khuvsgul Group and Sarkhoi Group within a regional topographic lowland bounded by both Paleozoic thrusts and small-scale Neogene normal faulting (fig. SI3).
+The greater Khuvsgul map area can be subdivided into three structurally-distinguishable map areas (fig. 1C): (i) a fold-thrust belt, largely composed of Khuvsgul Group rocks, that makes up most of the Khoridol-Saridag Range (fig. 3); (ii) a region north of Arcai Gol dominated by Sarkhoi Group outcrop, but including exposures of both Khuvsgul Group strata and pre-Sarkhoi gneissic basement (fig. S2, Supplementary Information); and (iii) the Darkhat Valley, which includes limited exposures of the Khuvsgul Group and Sarkhoi Group within a regional topographic lowland bounded by both Paleozoic thrusts and small-scale Neogene normal faulting (fig. S3, Supplementary Information).
 All three map areas have experienced Neogene-present extensional deformation and volcanism associated with the generation of the failed Baikal Rift system.

 4.2.1 Structure of the Khoridol Saridag map areas

-In the Khoridol Saridag Range map area, N-S trending, gently S-plunging km-scale anticlinoria are separated by W-dipping thrust faults that divide the eastern range into discrete N-S panels (fig. 3; fig SI1).
+In the Khoridol Saridag Range map area, N-S trending, gently S-plunging km-scale anticlinoria are separated by W-dipping thrust faults that divide the eastern range into discrete N-S panels (fig. 3; fig. S1, Supplementary Information).
 These N-S trending structural elements are hereafter referred to as D1 structures.
-A second set of km-scale folds, the axes of which trend generally E-W and are hereafter termed D2 structures (fig SI1; fig. 7), cross-cut and deform the D1 fold/thrust panels, and are well-developed in the northern and eastern portions of the Khoridol Saridag Range.
+A second set of km-scale folds, the axes of which trend generally E-W and are hereafter termed D2 structures (fig. S1; fig. 7), cross-cut and deform the D1 fold/thrust panels, and are well-developed in the northern and eastern portions of the Khoridol Saridag Range.
 Along the northern border of the range, fold axes trend more WNW-ESE, following the trace of the Arcai Gol Thrust.
 This generation of folds is accompanied by axial-parallel, S-dipping thrust faults.